okfn/tellme/README.md

 # Reporter

-Reporter is a toolkit to create *user-facing reports* from things happening in code.
+Reporter is a toolkit to create user-facing reports.

-A Report instance is named, with optional schema and backend configuration.

-Client code writes entries to a report backend, which by default is a YAML file.
+Clients write entries to a reporting backend (with an optional schema), and generate output in a number of formats.

 Entries are Python dictionaries, and comply with a schema if one is supplied.